Am I required to file a Wisconsin partnership return?

 Department of Revenue office, call (608) 266-2776, or email us at

 If a partnership has a nonresident partner, the partnership must pay a withholding tax on the income allocable to the nonresident partner.
 The withholding is paid on an annual basis, and is reported on

 If you have questions about what other permits you may need for your business, or you need assistance in obtaining a permit, call the Economic Development Corporation Permit Information Center at (800) 940-7232.

 If I close my business, should I notify the Wisconsin Department of Revenue?

-If a partnership terminated during the taxable year, check the appropriate box on the front of Form 3.
+If a partnership terminated during the taxable year, check box G on the front of Form 3.
 Generally, the final return is due on or before the federal due date.
 If you hold sales, use, or withholding tax permits, contact the Department of Revenue at (608) 266-2776 or email us at

 What records should I keep for Wisconsin tax purposes, and how long should I keep them?

 You must keep accurate records to verify items of income, deductions, and credits claimed on your partnership return.
 Following is a listing of some of the tax records you should maintain:

 Income: Keep sales journals, sales invoices, cash register tapes, financial statements, bank statements, contracts, and other documents to verify the income reported on your returns.